Chris Hemsworth: “Whenever I play Thor I think they will never call me again”

 Xavier Romualdo

-Los Angeles (USA), Jul 7 (EFE).- More than a decade after his debut and with a dozen films behind him playing Thor, Chris Hemsworth returns with the most surreal version of Marvel in “Thor : Love and Thunder”, although the actor confesses that every time he interprets it he is convinced that they will not call him again.
+Los Angeles (USA), July 7.
+More than a decade after his debut and with a dozen films behind him playing Thor, Chris Hemsworth returns with the most surreal version of Marvel in “Thor: Love and Thunder”, although the actor confesses that every time he plays him he is convinced that they will not call him again.

 “Every time they call me to play the character, I am grateful.
 Whenever I play it, I think it will be the last time and that Marvel will not want me back,” he told Efe before the premiere this Friday of the fourth film about the Viking. most famous of the superhero franchise.